GMichaloski/BackTo/README.md

 # BackTo
-*BackTo is a short game about a cube looking for his spaceship*
+*BackTo is a short game about a time traveller cube looking for his spaceship*